hashicorp/terraform-website/content/source/docs/enterprise/admin/active-active.html.md

 tfe-admin app-config -k <KEY> -v <VALUE>
 ```

 This command allows users to make ad hoc/realtime application changes, such as `capacity_concurrency` via the CLI.
 Both an allowable `<KEY>` (setting name) and `<VALUE>` (new setting value) must be provided.
 A complete list of the current `app-config` settings can be found by running `replicatedctl app-config export`.
-You will be warned to restart the TFE application after running this command and must do so with a `replicatedctl app restart` command for the configuration changes to be in effect.
+You will be warned to restart the TFE application after running this command and must do so with a `replicatedctl app restart` command **on each node instance** for the configuration changes to be in effect.

 -> **Note:** You should ensure that any ad hoc changes made in this fashion are captured in the standard node build configuration, as the next time you build/rebuild a node only the configuration stored for that purpose will be in effect and ad hoc changes could be lost.